Is Your Social Security Number for Sale on the Dark Web? What To Do if Your Personal Information Is Compromised

 What to do if your SSN is on the dark web

-It's certainly unsettling to discover your Social Security has fallen into the wrong hands and is now available to any cybercriminal for a nominal fee.
+It's certainly unsettling to discover your Social Security number has fallen into the wrong hands and is now available to any cybercriminal for a nominal fee.

 Once a criminal has your SSN, they can open bank accounts, apply for loans and credit cards, obtain a driver's license or ID card, and activate insurance policies using your name.
 Also, keep in mind that there isn't a way to remove your SSN or any other personal information from the dark web once it exists there.